4d/docs/website/translated_docs/es/ViewPro/getting-started.md

 ---

-4D View Pro is a [4D component](Concepts/components.md) that includes a [4D form area](FormObjects/viewProArea_overview.md) an specific [methods](method-list.md).
+4D View Pro is a [4D component](Concepts/components.md) that includes a [4D form area](FormObjects/viewProArea_overview.md) and specific [methods](method-list.md).
 It allows you to embed advanced spreadsheet features in your projects.

 ![](assets/en/ViewPro/vpSpreadsheet.PNG)